 Experience/Areas of Interest: Mental Health, Autism, Hydrocephalus, Low Vision, Care Coordination, Prematurity, Pediatric to Adult Transition, and Family Leadership.

 About Darcy: Darcy is the mother to three children: Jack, Jessica, and Amanda.
 Darcy currently works as the Director of Family Connections at Walker, and has worked in the area of family support/leadership for over 10 years.

 In 1996, when Darcy’s first daughter Amanda was born at 33 weeks premature weighing 4lbs 1oz, Darcy was unexpectedly thrust into the world of disability.
-Raising Amanda as a single mother for 7 years, Darcy gained valuable life experience that she passed on to other families in similar situations.
-In 2003, when Darcy’s second daughter Jessica was born at 34 weeks and weighing 3lbs 12oz, she was able to better navigate the system and advocate for Jessica because of the knowledge she gained from the journey with Amanda.
+Raising Amanda as a single mother for seven years, Darcy gained valuable life experience, which she passed on to other families in similar situations.
+In 2003, when Darcy’s second daughter, Jessica, was born at 34 weeks and weighing 3lbs 12oz, she was able to better navigate the system and advocate for Jessica because of the knowledge she gained from the journey with Amanda.
 In 2006, Jessica was diagnosed with Autism, and Darcy and her family began to walk an entirely new path.
 Since 2010, both daughters have struggled with mental health diagnoses.